awsdocs/amazon-glacier-developer-guide/doc_source/api-AbortVaultLock.md

 ## Examples<a name="api-AbortVaultLock-examples"></a>

-The following example demonstrates how to abort the vault locking process\.
+The following example demonstrates how to stop the vault locking process\.

 ### Example Request<a name="api-AbortVaultLock-example-request"></a>